carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 fig = plt.figure(figsize=(12, 8));
 plot_partregress_grid(trained_model, fig=fig, exog_idx=list(range(1,X_train.shape[1])))
-fig.savefig('..//fig//regression//assumptions//partialRegression.png', bbox_inches='tight', dpi=300, facecolor='white');
+# fig.savefig('..//fig//regression//assumptions//partialRegression.png', bbox_inches='tight', dpi=300, facecolor='white');
 ```

-    eval_env: 1
-    eval_env: 1
-    eval_env: 1
-    eval_env: 1

 <img src="../fig/regression/assumptions/partialRegression.png"  align="center" width="30%" height="30%">

 ##### Inspect the plots
 - You may notice how Partial and Abnormal now appear to be continuous predictors rather than binary predictors.
-This effect is commonly observed when you plot partial regressions of correlated predictors.
-Correlated predictors make it difficult to fully isolate the effect of just one predictor.
+This effect is commonly observed when you plot partial regressions of correlated or interacting predictors.
+In both cases, it is difficult to fully isolate the effect of just one predictor.
 However, the correlation is not so bad that we need to be concerned about the validity of our hypothesis tests later (based on the VIF scores we observed)
 - The plots show the impact of adding each individual predictor while accounting for the remaining predictor effects
 - The plot can be used to investigate whether or not each predictor has a linear relationship with the target
 - Binary predictors will, by definition, always show a linear relationship since they will always have two means
 - Some predictors, like Family, may show a non-zero slope, which indicates that this predictor is not really very useful in our model.
 We can wait until we run our hypothesis tests before fully excluding this predictor from the model

 In conclusion, our model appears to be satisfying the linearity assumption based on these plots.

 ### 5b) A more wholesome view of linearity (and homoscedasticity)
 What if instead of 4 predictors, we have 100 predictors in our model?
 Partial regression plots can become burdensome to look through when working with many predictors.
 Furthermore, we still need to assess whether or not the overall relationship revealed by the model is linear or not.
 For this analysis, we can create two plots that both help evaluate both homoscedasticity and linearity.

 **Homoscedasticity** refers to when the variance of the model residuals is constant over all X values.
 Homoscedasticity
  is desirable because we want the residuals to be the same across all values of the independent variables / predictors.
 For hypothesis testing, confidence intervals, and p-values to be valid and meaningful, it is crucial that the underlying assumptions, including homoscedasticity, are met.
 If the assumption is violated, the inference drawn from the hypothesis tests may not be accurate.

 We will call a pre-baked helper function to generate the plots and calculate a test statistic that assesses homoscedasticity (Goldfeld-Quandt test).

 #### **Fig1.** Predictions vs actual values